fauxparse/isolation/README.md

 Hopefully more energetic tomorrow because today I didn't even do any goals.

+# Day 7: Wednesday 1 April

+Goals for today:

+- [x] Component Library workshop
+- [ ] Clean kitchen
+- [x] Take out rubbish
+- [x] D&D with Jen and Flinn

+The workshop went really well!
+Glad I put so much time into prepping it.
+D&D was also super fun.
+It's nice to do silly things with pals.

+Feeling a little more relaxed today in general, which is nice.
+I should do a workout tomorrow, though, it's been a few days.

 ## To do sometime

 - [ ] Email counsellor about remote therapy sessions